-If a person does not want to wear corrective lenses, s/he may want to explore Lasik surgery.
-Lasik is a much more expensive option in the short-run.
-Since Lasik is a relatively new treatment, only time will tell if it corrects one's vision permanently.
-With recent developments in the Lasik procedure, people with serious astigmatism (poor vision usually due to a problem with the shape of the cornea) are also candidates.
-If the Lasik procedure sounds appealing, the first step is to have a complete consultation with a trained, reputable, certified Lasik surgeon to determine eligibility and learn more about possible side effects, such as blurry vision and problems seeing at night.
+If a person with myopia is looking for long-term correction, laser-assisted-in-situ-keratomileusis (LASIK) surgery is a procedure that uses a laser to reshape the cornea, thereby correcting vision impairments.
+Though it’s a more expensive option in the short-term, recent developments in the LASIK procedure are now also able to help people with serious astigmatism (poor vision usually due to a problem with the shape of the cornea) see clearly.
+If the LASIK procedure sounds appealing, it’s best to have a complete consultation with a trained, reputable, and certified LASIK surgeon to determine eligibility and learn more about possible side effects, such as blurry vision and problems seeing at night.

 In addition to corrective eyewear, topical treatments, or LASIK surgery, health care providers may suggest regular eye exercises.
 While this isn’t considered a method of treatment for myopia, as little research has shown improvement for patients with myopia through eye exercises, these can help the eyes focus at different distances, relieving eye strain that many people with myopia experience.
 If you'd like to learn more about eye health, point your peepers at the Eyes category in the Go Ask Alice!
 General Health archives.